jakobnissen/jakobnissen.github.io/posts/latency.md

 Because Julia is supposed to be expressive, high-level, dynamic and interactive, it's an absolute non-starter to require Julia code to be completely inferable, as static languages require.
 It _must_ be possible to run, and therefore compile, code where the compiler does not know all types, and so the Julia compiler is designed to handle a kind of "gradual typing", where only partial type information is known.

-Of course, with only partial type information, the compiler is limited in its optimisations, and must produce code that is much slower and which checks all unknown types at runtime.
+Of course, with only partial type information, the compiler is limited in its optimisations, and must produce code that is slower and which checks all unknown types at runtime.
 Nonetheless, it has been a focus for the Julia developers to create a compiler that can produce reasonably fast code even with limited type information.

 Let's look at an example.